 I was thrilled when I heard that Tobin Bell would come to Weekend of Hell.
 I love all the "Saw" movies, so meeting Tobin would be a big moment!
 As soon as I knew he would be at Weekend of Hell, I purchased the photo-op.

 When we entered Weekend of Hell, we went to see the starguests.
 It's a big moment at a con, especially if there are a lot of guests you haven't seen before.
-It gives you an impression: How they are with their fans, what's their attitude.
+It gives you an impression: How are theywith their fans, what's their attitude.
 But also: how does the convention handle this.
 Can you make photos?
 Are the stars approachable?
-I had been to Weekend of Hell before so I knew what I could expect.
+We had been to Weekend of Hell before so we knew what I could expect.

 Tobin Bell photo op at Weekend of Hell